gunjam/state-pension-date/README.md

 // Get state pension date for a male born on 25 March 1990 const pensionDate = getUkStatePensionDate('1990-03-25', 'M');

+// Write result to console
+console.log(`For a male born on 25 March 1990, their state Pension Date would be ${pensionDate}`);

-// Get the same item as a string const pensionDateString = getUkStatePensionDateAsString('1990-03-25', 'M');
+// Get the same item as a string in the YYYY-MM-DD format const pensionDateString = getUkStatePensionDateAsString('1990-03-25', 'M');

 // Write result to console